gutenbergtools/gutenbergsite/site/policy/collection_development.md

 literary works and reference items of historical significance, because volunteers have focused on digitizing such works.
 Any eligible item, on any topic, is welcome.

-Project Gutenberg subscribes to the principles of the American Library Association's Freedom to Read Statement (FTR), which may be found online at https://www.ala.org/advocacy/intfreedom/freedomreadstatement.
+Project Gutenberg follows the principles of the American Library Association's Freedom to Read Statement (FTR), which may be found online at http://www.ala.org/advocacy/intfreedom/freedomreadstatement.

 This commitment means that Project Gutenberg does not avoid difficult or unpopular topics, or topics for which societal views or state-of-the-art knowledge are vastly different from contemporary literature.